bestwebsoft/gallery-wordpress-plugin/readme.txt

 5. The pop-up window containing the album images.

 == Changelog ==

+= V4.2.7 - 09.02.2015 =
+* Update : Plugin functionality was updated for compatibility with Gallery Categories Plugin and Re-attacher Plugin.
+* Update : Gallery template checking functionality was updated.

 = V4.2.6 - 24.12.2014 =
 * Update : The Dutch and Chinese language files are updated.